VERTEBRAL COLUMN OVERVIEW

 • Twelve vertebrae (T1-T12)

-• Articulates with the ribs
+• Articulates with your ribs

 • Lumbar region: